Road to success: A clinical trial recruitment plan [downloadable template]

 Making patients aware of your clinical trial is a major cost factor.
 And while leveraging digital media for trial promotion is more affordable and more wide-reaching than traditional media, ineffective ad targeting can lead to increased trial costs and/or ineligible patients.
 Having a solid clinical trial recruitment plan can mitigate these challenges.

 Improving eligibility and reducing costs through research

-One of the most important steps of recruitment planning is conducting thorough research into the patient population your trial will reach.
-Even if you've run trials for a particular condition area before, nuances in protocol can make it more difficult – or easier – to reach eligible patients.
+A successful clinical trial recruitment plan starts with research into the targeted patient population.
+And even if you've run trials for a particular condition area before, don’t assume your campaigns for one trial can be replicated in the next trial.
+Nuances in the protocol can make it more difficult – or easier – to reach eligible patients.

-- Demographic details: Does this condition disproportionately impact certain groups?
+- Does this condition disproportionately impact certain groups?